il4rx/whatsapp-bot/README.md

 # Web WhatsApp.js Bot
 Automatic commands for whatsapp, make your whatsapp have <br> automatic commands! and beautify your application <br><br>
 Official Documentation : https://wwebjs.dev/guide/ <br><br>
-`WARN` - This Project Is Open Source, we don't take any copyright here `WARN` - We don't take any responsible solution if the package goes offline or glitches
+`WARN` - This Project Is Open Source, we don't take any copyright here <br>
+`WARN` - We don't take any responsible solution if the package goes offline or glitches
 <br>
 ### Acknowledgement